 Contention Slot Select "Short" or "Long" - this value is used for contention windows in WMM (see IV-3-6.
 WMM).
 Preamble Type Set the wireless radio preamble type.
-The preamble type in 802.11 based wireless communication defines the length of the CRC (Cyclic Redundancy Check) block for communication between the access point and roaming wireless adapters.
 The default value is "Short Preamble".
 Guard Interval Set the guard interval.
-A shorter interval can improve performance.

-000 44 D : :: E 11 /1: 11 000 44

-802.11g Protection Enable/disable 802.11g protection, which

-increases reliability but reduces bandwidth

-(clients will send Request to Send (RTS) to

-access point, and access point will broadcast

-Clear to Send (CTS), before a packet is sent
+802.11g Protection Enable/disable 802.11g protection, which increases reliability but reduces bandwidth (clients will send Request to Send (RTS) to access point, and access point will broadcast Clear to Send (CTS), before a packet is sent from client.)

-from client.)

 802.11n Protection Enable/disable 802.11n protection, which

 increases reliability but reduces bandwidth

 (clients will send Request to Send (RTS) to

 access point, and access point will broadcast

 Clear to Send (CTS), before a packet is sent

 from client.)

 DTIM Period Set the DTIM (delivery traffic indication

 message) period value of the wireless radio.

 The default value is 1.

 RTS Threshold Set the RTS threshold of the wireless radio.
 The

 default value is 2347.

 Fragment Set the fragment threshold of the wireless

 Threshold radio.
 The default value is 2346.

 Multicast Rate Set the transfer rate for multicast packets or

 use the "Auto" setting.

 Tx Power Set the power output of the wireless radio.
 You

 may not require 100% output power.
 Setting a

 lower power output can enhance security since

 potentially malicious/unknown users in distant

 areas will not be able to access your signal.

 Beacon Interval Set the beacon interval of the wireless radio.

 The default value is 100.

-Station idle Set the interval for keep alive messages from
+Station idle Specifies the interval of the AP to probe for

+timeout
-timeout the access point to a wireless client to verify if

-the station is still alive/active.
+timeout WLAN stations to verify if the station is still

+alive.
+The value ranges from 60 to 3600, in

+seconds.
+The default value is 60s.